HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-cas-mgr-load-balancer-one-ip-lb.md

 The Public Load Balancer distributes traffic between Cloud Access Connectors within the same region.
 The client initiates a PCoIP session with the public frontend IP the Load Balancer, and the Load Balancer selects one of the connectors in it's region to establish the connection.
 In-session PCoIP traffic goes through configured frontend IPs on the Load Balancer which have NAT rules set up to route into the selected Cloud Access Connector, bypassing the HTTPS Load Balancer.

-This deployments runs the CAS Manager in a virtual machine which gives users full control of the CAS deployment.
+This deployment runs the CAS Manager in a virtual machine which gives users full control of the CAS deployment.
 The CAS deployment will not have to reach out to the internet for CAS management features, but the user is responsible for costs, security, updates, high availability and maintenance of the virtual machine running CAS Manager.
 All resources in this deployment are created without a public IP attached and all external traffic is routed through the public Load Balancer NAT, whose rules are preconfigured.

 NOTE: Currently, only single region deployments are supported for this deployment.
 Make sure that all workstations are in the same region and only one location is configured in the location list.
 Multi-region support to come at a later date.